Andenes or platforms for agriculture in Peru

 - Support on-farm innovation for agroecology, including incentive programs, farmer-to-farmer training, public funding for farmer-centered collaborative research, and improved extension capacity to support farmers transitioning to agroecological production.

-- Support and incentivize adoption of practices that build healthy soils and diversified cropping systems.
+- Support and incentivize the adoption of practices that build healthy soils and diversified cropping systems.
 Healthy soils can increase the resilience of agriculture and food systems to climate change.

 - Enact policies and programs to support the next generation of farmers, ranchers, and workers while breaking down barriers to entry, especially for people of color and Indigenous people.